ntmack1/Fish-Finder----SE-491-Spring-2024/README.md

 Ensure that you have the following installed:
 - Java JDK 20 or higher
 - Maven 3.9.6 or higher
+- Node.js 20.12.2 or higher
+- npm 10.5.0 or higher (usually bundled with Node.js)

-You can check your Java version by running `java -version` and your Maven version by running `mvn -version` in your terminal.
+You can check your Java version by running `java -version`, your Maven version by running `mvn -version`, your node version by running `node -v` and your npm version by running `npm -v` in your terminal.

 ### Building the Project